-By the way, I now wear my hair up so often that somebody commented, ‘I never see you with your hair down!’ — those words made me reflect on how empowering crushing that false belief I had attached myself to for so long has been.
+By the way, I now wear my hair up so often that somebody commented, ‘I never see you with your hair down!’ — those words made me reflect on how empowering and crushing that false belief I had attached myself to for so long has been.
 It seems trivial, but we all do this with so many aspects of our lives.
-We believe a false narrative about ourselves that can be holding us back.
+We believe a false narrative about ourselves can hold us back.

 WHAT IS A LIMITING BELIEF